vboyev-MSFT/defender-docs/defender-endpoint/android-configure.md

 > [!NOTE]
 > Defender for Endpoint on Android only supports creating custom indicators for IP addresses and URLs/domains.

 Defender for Endpoint on Android enables admins to configure custom indicators to support Android devices as well.
-For more information on how to configure custom indicators, see [Manage indicators](manage-indicators.md).
+For more information on how to configure custom indicators, see [Overview of indicators](indicators-overview.md).

 ## Configure web protection